netbox-community/netbox-topology-views/README.md

 ## Use

-Go to the plugins tab in the navbar and click topology or go to NETBOX_URL/plugins/topology-views/ view your topologies
+Go to the plugins tab in the navbar and click topology or go to `$NETBOX_URL/plugins/topology-views/` to view your topologies

 ### Update

 Run `pip install netbox-topology-views --upgrade` in your venv.

 Run `python3 manage.py collectstatic --no-input`

 Clear you browser cache.